mmcgrana/pgpin/README.md

 ## pgpin

-pgpin is a toy clone of [Heroku Dataclips](https://dataclips.heroku.com), aiming to be an open-source example of building database-backed services in Go.
+`pgpin` is a toy clone of [Heroku Dataclips](https://dataclips.heroku.com), aiming to be an open-source example of building database-backed services in Go.

-pgpin is an in-progress experiment.
+`pgpin` is an in-progress experiment.
 We hope to learn:

-* What an idiomatic database-backed service in Go looks like.
+* How to build idiomatic, database-backed service in Go.

-* How viable it is to develop such services in Go, vs. e.g. the Sinatra/Sequel stack.
+* How developing such services in Go compares to other stacks, such as Ruby/Sinatra/Sequel.

 If the experiment is successful, we should end up with some nice artifacts: